Charges laid in murder of Calgary woman Judy Maerz – against a previously convicted killer

 Calgary police have laid charges in connection with last month's murder of Judy Maerz, against a man previously convicted of a 2009 homicide.

-The 58-year-old Calgarian's body was discovered in Deerfoot Athletic Park by a passerby just after 10:30 a.m. on Feb.
-16
+The 58-year-old Calgarian's body was discovered burned in Deerfoot Athletic Park by a passerby just after 10:30 a.m. on Feb.
+16.

 She was identified and her death was deemed a homicide following an autopsy the next day.